joyboyKarthick/relationColumnCombinationGenerator/README.md

    ```

-5. **Handle Output:**
+8. **Handle Output:**
    - By implement destinationHook Process or store generated permutations as required by your application.

 ## Example Code
-you can use extend or refer predefined template for your needs.
+you can use, extend or refer predefined template for design your needs.

 ```java